Do you enjoy interacting with people and have good customer service skills? If yes, a career as a Waiter could be ideal for you.

-As opposed to the US and Europe, which have experienced waiters and bartenders in abundance, Australia still faces a constant challenge to entice “career-oriented professionals that can deliver world-class service”.
+Australia still faces a constant challenge to entice "career-oriented professionals that can deliver world-class service".
+Compared to the US and Europe, which have experienced waiters and bartenders in abundance.

 It shows robust demand and strong employment growth ahead for waiters committed to a professional career in this hospitality industry.

 13. How Much Does A Waiter Get Paid In Australia?

 In Australia, a full-time waiter earns an average hourly pay of AU$ 17.97 or a yearly equivalent of AU$ 44,120.
 As your experience increases, you can expect a potentially higher salary than fresh recruits in this industry.